MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

     * **type**: "black"
     * **name**: the name of the note which the key represents
-    * **wholePositionX**: x-position of the whole key relative to the end point of the octave (the right edge of key B)
+    * **wholePositionX**: x-position of the whole key relative to the end point of the register (the right edge of key B)
     * **register**: register that the key belongs to (a number between 0 and 8)
-    * **referencePositionX**: x-coordinate of the end point of the octave (used as a reference point).
+    * **referencePositionX**: x-coordinate of the end point of the register (used as a reference point).

     The `props` for creating a black key is a lot simpler because creating a black key only involves creating a box, and every black key's width and z-position are the same.

-1. Now that we have a more efficient way of creating the keys, let's initialize an array that stores the `props` for each key in a register, and then call the `buildKey()` function with each of them to create a simple keyboard in the 4th register.
+1. Now that we have a more efficient way of creating the keys, let's initialize an array that stores the `props` for each key that corresponds to a note in a register, and then call the `buildKey()` function with each of them to create a simple keyboard in the 4th register.

     We will also create a [TransformNode](https://doc.babylonjs.com/divingDeeper/mesh/transforms/parent_pivot/transform_node#a-transformnode) named `keyboard` to act as the [parent](https://doc.babylonjs.com/divingDeeper/mesh/transforms/parent_pivot/parent#overview-of-a-parent) of all piano keys.
 Since any position or scaling change applied to the parent would also be applied to the children, grouping the keys in this way will allow us to to scale or move them as a whole.